Designing Robots to Help Women: SPECULATION

 \subsubsection{Robots Helping to Fight Crime}

-In regard to voyeurism, hidden spy cameras could be detected.
-For example, Sami et al. describe a smartphone app that uses laser/time of flight to detect hidden cameras~\cite{sami2021lapd}.
-Yu et al. used a thermal camera to detect hidden cameras via heat~\cite{yu2022heatdecam}.
-Here we also build a prototype drone aimed at dissuading voyeurism by detecting hidden cameras.
-One difference with the concept for our prototype is that both approaches above in their current form still require a human to think of installing and running an app and to move around an apartment searching for devices themselves, which might not be easy in hard-to-reach or high locations.
-Another difference is that our proposed approach also involves object detection.
+Robots could interfere with crimes, by increasing women's awareness of criminals and making it more difficult for criminals to escape prosecution (i.e., preventing a perpetrator's ability to carry out an attack and ensuring justice is served).
+In regard to voyeurism, hidden spy cameras could be detected, e.g., by checking for unusual objects overlooking sensitive areas (e.g., with reflective lights from lenses, wires, or lights), unknown Wi-Fi devices or radio frequency communications, interference with phone signals, or buzzing sounds.\footnote{\href{https://reolink.com/blog/how-to-detect-hidden-cameras}{https://reolink.com/blog/how-to-detect-hidden-cameras}} For example, Sami et al. described a smartphone app that uses lasers/time of flight to detect hidden cameras~\cite{sami2021lapd}.
+Yu et al. conversely used a thermal camera to detect hidden cameras via heat~\cite{yu2022heatdecam}.
+In the current paper, we also describe a prototype drone aimed at dissuading voyeurism by detecting hidden cameras.
+Two differences are that the above approaches require a human to run an app and move around an apartment searching for devices themselves, which might not be easy in hard-to-reach or high locations, and that we also consider detecting object boundaries to reduce the search space.